Prevention of Slips, Trips and Falls

 - securing (tacking, taping, etc.) mats, rugs and carpets that do not lay flat

 - always closing file cabinet or storage drawers

 - keeping working areas and walkways well lit

 - replacing used light bulbs and faulty switches

 Without good housekeeping practices, any other preventive measures such as installation of sophisticated flooring, specialty footwear or training on techniques of walking and safe falling will never be fully effective.

-For more information about effective housekeeping visit our web-page Workplace Housekeeping - Basic Guide.
+For more information about effective housekeeping, visit the OSH Answers document on Workplace Housekeeping - Basic Guide.

-In workplaces where floors may be oily or wet or where workers spend considerable time outdoors, prevention of fall accidents should focus on selecting proper footwear.
-Since there is no footwear with anti-slip properties for every condition, consultation with manufacturers' is highly recommended.
+In workplaces where floors may be oily or wet or where workers spend considerable time outdoors, prevention of fall incidents should focus on selecting proper footwear.
+Since there is no footwear with anti-slip properties for every condition, consultation with manufacturers is highly recommended.

 Properly fitting footwear increases comfort and prevents fatigue which, in turn, improves safety for the employee.
-For more information on footwear visit our web-page Foot safety.
+For more information on footwear visit the OSH Answers document on Safety Footwear.

 You can reduce the risk of slipping on wet flooring by: